ejdyksen/dotfiles/README.md

 # ejdyksen dotfiles

-This is my zsh setup.
-Pretty simple, most customizations are in a modified [prezto](https://github.com/sorin-ionescu/prezto)
+This is my zsh setup, based on [Antidote](http://github.com/mattmc3/antidote).

+Install using `install.sh`.